Bluey and Bingo Meet Australia’s Endangered Species

 Visiting the Display

-Find the display outside Beachcomber Holiday Units, Lakes Entrance, from June 20th throughout the festival.
-It’s free to view, family-friendly, and lights up nightly.
+Come and see the display out the front of Beachcomber Holiday Units, Lakes Entrance, from June 20th throughout the festival.
+It’s free to view, family-friendly, and lights up every evening.

-Let Bluey and Bingo guide you through a magical and meaningful winter adventure
+Let Bluey and Bingo guide you on a magical and meaningful winter adventure through the wild wonders of Australia’s backyard!